kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/README.md

 ## 🤝 Contact / Collaboration

-If you felt resonance with the structural field explored here —
+If you felt resonance with the field explored here —
 and would like to ask questions, share insights, or initiate collaboration:

-> Feel free to open a GitHub Issue or start a Discussion.
+> Open an Issue or start a Discussion
-> For private conversation, you can reach me at: **deepzenspace [at] gmail [dot] com**
+> or write to: **deepzenspace [at] gmail [dot] com**

-I’m particularly open to slow, thoughtful, asynchronous exchanges
+We’re open to slow, thoughtful, asynchronous exchanges
-around topics such as:
+about:

 - Structural dynamics in LLMs
 - Post-instructional architectures
 - Dialogic recursion and rhythm-sensitive generation

-This is not a closed theory —
+> This is not a closed theory —
-it’s a living structure in motion.
+> It’s a living structure in motion.
-Let’s see where it leads.